 - Injection site reactions (redness or itching)

-Rarely, these injections can cause more serious adverse effects, including pancreatitis (inflamed pancreas), acute kidney injury (reduced blood flow to kidneys caused by dehydration) and anaphylaxis (allergic reaction).
+Rarely, these injections can cause more serious adverse side effects, including pancreatitis (inflamed pancreas), acute kidney injury (reduced blood flow to kidneys caused by dehydration) and anaphylaxis (allergic reaction).
 If you have any signs of these side effects, call 999 and seek urgent medical attention.

 Mounjaro vs Wegovy: Which is better?